Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 * After upgrading firmware on an expansion or tool board, its configuration settings are lost.
 You must restart the main board, or at least re-run config.g.
 Duet Web Control usually offers a main board restart automatically after auto-installing firmware on an expansion or tool board.
 * A heater on an expansion or tool board can only be controlled by a temperature sensor on the same expansion board.
 This is a safety precaution, because it ensures that temperature control is maintained even if CAN communication is lost.
-* Filament monitors must be connected to the same board as the corresponding extruder motor.
+* Filament monitors (other than simple switch-type filament presence detectors) must be connected to the same board as the corresponding extruder motor.
 This is so that the firmware can correlate the measured filament movement and the commanded extruder movement in real time.

 # Semi-permanent limitations